EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 “You are late.”

 “Good to see you too, your grace”.
-Gale stood in front of the tea table hands behind his back.
+Galen stood in front of the tea table hands behind his back.
 He looked down at his father, he had gotten older, gray hairs could be seen here and there.

 “Why did you call for me?”